6 Memes About Narcissism and the Lessons You Should Learn From Them

 ...When you engage in this level of distress, you will lose control and react emotionally thereby giving the high conflict person the weapon he or she needs to hurt you.
 By disengaging you will stay in control of your emotions and the high conflict person will lose control."

 Narcissism feeds on frustration, confusion, and anger.
-I once heard (or possibly read) someone describe arguing with a narcissists is like being running on a treadmill; when you stop, you're exhausted and still at Point A.
+I once heard someone describe arguing with a narcissists is like running on a treadmill; you can run for hours but when you stop, you're exhausted and still at Point A.

 What you must understand is it is pointless to argue with a narcissist.
-Nothing will be fixed, nothing will change.
-When you stop pointlessly bickering with them, they're not being fed and the narcissist begins to lash out crazily to get the reaction they need from you.
-Do not feed the narcissist!
+No issues will be resolved, nothing will change.
+Arguments are nothing more than a war of wits off which they feed their egos.
+When you stop pointlessly bickering with them, you starve the narcissist.

-Narcissists are never wrong and to try to tell them otherwise must mean you are mentally ill.
-Some of the favorite lines of this trait include, "You need to get help!"; "Did you take your meds?"; and/or "There is something wrong with you not me."
+Narcissists are never wrong and to try to tell them otherwise equates to your being mentally ill.
+Some of the favorite lines of those with narcissistic traits include, "You need to get help!"; "Did you take your meds?"; and/or "There is something wrong with you not me."

-What you should understand is the only thing wrong with you at the moment is you're allowing your narcissist to project their problem onto you.
-Don't bother telling them you know what they are doing, just walk away.
+What you should understand is the only thing wrong with you at the moment is you're allowing the narcissist to project their issues onto you.
+Don't bother telling them you know what they are doing, they're incapable of believing so; just walk away.
 It's the only choice.
-If you remain in contact with your narcissist, at least condition them that uttering such nonsense results in your departure.
+If you remain in contact with your narcissist, at least condition them such utterances will result in your departure.

 Your feelings and opinions matter not to the narcissist and you shouldn't waste your time trying to express such.
-The narcissist does not feel empathy and therefore cannot relate grasp someone may not be feeling exactly like them at the moment or about a particular situation.
+The narcissist does not feel empathy and therefore cannot understand someone may not be feeling exactly like them at a particular moment or about a certain situation.

 Watch This Quick Tips Video

 The NPDrecovery channel on YouTube offers a fantastic series of animated lessons on narcissism.
-The following video is one of my favorite videos as the speaker provides solid, non-confrontational tips on how to cope with the narcissist in your life.
+The following video is one of my favorites as the speaker provides solid, non-confrontational tips on how to cope with the narcissist in your life.

 © 2016 Kim Bryan